 “Icynene continues to lead the evolution of the insulation segment by meeting the demands of the building industry and the challenges it faces as new requirements and regulations are implemented,” said Mr. Deck.

-The introduction of Icynene Classic Plus™ follows the recent launch of Icynene ProSeal™ last month and Icynene ProSeal Eco™ - the world’s first 100% water-blown, closed-cell spray foam insulation product in September 2013.
+The introduction of Icynene Classic Plus™ follows the recent launch of Icynene ProSeal™ last month and Icynene ProSeal Eco™ - the first 100% water-blown, closed-cell spray foam insulation product certified for use in buildings in North America, in September 2013.

 # ENDS #